raster/MMS-Face-Shield/README.md

 ## Frame

-The frame is cut from 1/4" HDPE sheets on a CNC router.
+The frame is cut from 1/4" HDPE sheets on a CNC router using a 1/8" single flute spiral upcut endmill.
 (Note: HDPE cannot be cut on a laser cutter, but it is a great material for milling.)

 ## Shield